kapozade/dotnet-api-template/templates/api/README.md

 <b>Step 2: Executing EFCore Migrations & Database Update</b>

-This process requires a up & running database and db schema.
-The `docker compose` statement below will handle this.

-<i>Note: Before running the below commands, be aware that those commands require `dotnet-ef` that should have already been installed globally. <br/>

-To install globally run the command => ```dotnet tool install --global dotnet-ef``` </i>
+Executing migrations and db update requires a working database.
+You can create a db instance by executing below command.

 <br/>

 ```bash
 docker compose up -d mysql
 ````

+<i>Note: Before running the below commands, be aware that those commands require `dotnet-ef` that should have already been installed globally. <br/>

+To install globally run the command => ```dotnet tool install --global dotnet-ef``` </i>

 <br/>